 The marine environment will be closely monitored before, during and after dredging to enable any risks to be identified and interventions to be applied.

-Once dredging begins, there will be regular reporting to the EPA on management and monitoring activities, as well as public access to monitoring data on our on our website.
+Flinders Ports is regularly reporting to the EPA on management and monitoring activities associated with the dredging.
+Monitioring data is also available for public access on our on our website.

 General conditions include:

 - A comprehensive environmental evaluation

 - Thorough consultation with all stakeholders

 - Real-time monitoring and reporting, including triggers to manage the works within established limits